MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates.md

 If you can't upgrade all your servers by the end of support lifecycle deadline, the following options help protect applications and data during the upgrade transition:

 * Migrate existing Windows Server 2008 and 2008 R2 workloads as-is to Azure Virtual Machines (VMs).
-    * This migration to Azure automatically provides an additional three years of Extended Security Updates.
-There's no additional charge for ESU on top of Azure VM's cost.
+    * This migration to Azure automatically provides an additional three years of Extended Security Updates (ESU).
+There's no additional charge for ESU on top of Azure VM's cost, and there's no additional configuration required.
-* Purchase an Extended Security Update subscription for your servers and remain protected until you're ready to upgrade to a newer Windows Server version.
+* Purchase an ESU subscription for your servers and remain protected until you're ready to upgrade to a newer Windows Server version.
-    * These Extended Security Updates are provided for up to three years after the end of support lifecycle date.
+    * These ESUs are provided for up to three years after the end of support lifecycle date.

+After the three year period of extended updates, there's no option for computers to receive additional updates.

 ## What are Extended Security Updates for Windows Server?